How to Select the Right Gift For Your Valentine

 The challenge is to identify your partner's love language (yours too).
-In case you cannot tell simply by conversation and observation, it would be a good idea to acquaint yourselves with the concept of love languages to him or her, and suggest that you both take the quiz to help you determine your love languages.
+In case you cannot tell simply by conversation and observation, it would be a good idea to acquaint yourselves with the concept of love languages and take the quiz to help you confirm yours and your partner's.

 It is a fun activity, and understanding your love languages will empower you to give the most satisfying gifts.

 For the partner whose love language is affirmation, add that to the box of chocolates.
-Attach an inscription which gives an assurance of love.
-It will be more meaningful than the chocolate.
+Attach an inscription which gives an assurance of love, which says that the person is valuable.

 - "You're the only one for me."